 Expected TA453 Activity

 Proofpoint tracks approximately six subgroups of TA453—more details of which are shared in the Attribution section of this report—differentiated primarily by victimology, techniques, and infrastructure.
 Regardless of the subgroup, TA453 typically targets academics, policymakers, diplomats, journalists, human rights workers, dissidents, and researchers with expertise in the Middle East.
-Email accounts registered by TA453 generally match thematically with their targets and the threat actor favors including web beacons in its email campaigns.
+Email accounts registered by TA453 generally match thematically with their targets and the threat actor favours including web beacons in its email campaigns.
 TA453 heavily relies on benign conversations to initiate contact with targets—of which Proofpoint has observed over 60 such campaigns in 2022.
-TA453 almost always delivers credential harvesting links with the intent of gaining access to a target’s inbox for exfiltration of email content.
+TA453 almost always delivers credential harvesting links with the intent of gaining access to a target’s inbox for the exfiltration of email content.
 Some subgroups will converse for weeks before delivering the malicious links, while others will immediately send the malicious link in the first email.

 TA453 Branches Out with its Techniques and Targeting

 Beginning in late 2020, Proofpoint researchers started to observe campaigns that deviated from TA453’s expected phishing activity.
 These deviations have received little, if any, public attention, causing Proofpoint to decide to share our insights in this report.
 The campaigns notably leveraged techniques not previously associated with TA453’s email activity, such as:

 - Compromised accounts